Psychology Schools and Program Guide

 How long will it take me to finish a psychology program?

-The length of time required to complete a psychology program depends on the type of program you choose.
+The length of time it takes to complete a psychology program depends on the type of program you choose.
 If you go to school full-time, you can expect an undergraduate psychology program to take four years to complete and a graduate psychology program two to seven years, depending on the level of the degree.
 If you are a part-time student, you will need more time to complete your program.

 I have a full-time job.
 How can I go to psychology school?